provider image

 Viktoria Korobova/iStock via Getty Images Plus

 If your life has been affected by major depressive disorder (MDD), you’re not alone.
-Over 8% of American adults experience depression every year.
-And for young adults between the ages of 18 to 25, it’s even more common — affecting almost 17% of people.
+Over 8% of adults in the U.S. experience depression every year.
+And for teens between 12 and 17 years old, it’s even more common — affecting over 1 in 5.

 SPONSORED